kamilahasanahh/AI-Unet-Segmentation-Mandible/README.md

 # Mandible Segmentation using U-Net

-This repository contains a PyTorch-based implementation for automating the segmentation of the mandible from medical images (e.g., panoramic X-rays or CT slices).
+This repository contains a PyTorch-based implementation for automating the segmentation of the mandible from panoramic X-rays.
 The project utilizes a U-Net architecture with a pre-trained encoder to achieve high-accuracy segmentation.

 ## 🚀 Key Features